-The answer depends on the specific circumstances.
+The answer to this question is Yes.
+Your Landlords can tell you how to clean to keep your house.
+The answer may also depends on the specific circumstances.
 In short, while landlords can’t actually force you to clean your home, in some cases they can establish consequences if you fail to do so.

 The Involved Landlord